dev-hd11/Confidante/README.md

 This release contains database upgrades with a few UI improvement.
 This release is also a pre-view.
 Please wait for the full release.

 [ADD] Staff Portal (v1): A lightweight alternative to Django Admin.
 Contains features to view the database.
 [BETA] <br>
-[ENHANCED] UI Components: Some new UI components in the homepage.<br>
+[UPDATE] UI Components: Some new UI components in the homepage.<br>
 [ADD] Database Models: New database, with tables for authentication system and diary entries.<br>
 [FIX] Security Update: Security tokens updated.<br>